 It doesn’t matter how you see the Alps; it’s the seeing that counts.

 Thun is approx 30kms (18 miles) south east of Bern.

 Most tour members fly into Zurich.
-There are multiple train connections daily right from the Zurich Airport that transport you to Thun in approx 1hr 45 minutes.
-It’s a relaxing ride.
+There are daily train connections once per hour direct from the Zurich Airport to Thun.
+It is a relaxing ride and takes approx. 1hr 45 minutes.
 I provide detailed information to Tour members on how to get to the train station, buy your ticket, catch the train and more.